Gurdwara Patthar Sahib

-Gurudwara Pathar Sahib (sometimes spelled Pathar Saheb or Pathar Sahib) is a Sikh gurdwara located near Leh in the union territory of Ladakh, India.
+Gurdwara Pathar Sahib (sometimes spelled Pathar Saheb or Pathar Sahib) is a Sikh gurdwara located near Leh in the union territory of Ladakh, India.
 The shrine is built around a large boulder (pathar) associated with traditions connecting the site to Guru Nanak Dev Ji, and it is a frequently visited religious and tourist site on the Srinagar–Leh/Leh–Kargil route.

 Location and access

 Gurudwara Pathar Sahib lies on the Srinagar–Leh highway (Leh–Kargil road), roughly 20–25 km from Leh city, at high altitude on the cold desert plateau of Ladakh.
 It is accessible by road from Leh and is commonly visited by travellers en route to or from Leh.